TalariaSoftware/ncmanager-help/board/during-meetings.md

 Now it's time
 to do the real work.
 It's time to
-get together, discuss, and take actions on the important issues.
+get together, discuss, and take action on the important issues.
 It's time
 to have a board meeting.

-During your board meeting
+During your board meeting,
 you need someone
 to [preside over the meeting](preside) and you need someone